ChloeZhou1997/personalwebpage/content/evergreen/notes-beyondgoodandevil-ch1.md

 -   [Here](https://kirbyyardley.medium.com/010-nietzsches-beyond-good-and-evil-one-paragraph-at-a-time-442388529707) seems to have a convincing interpretation.

 ## 11. German theologians love Kant using a means and his Synthetic judgment a priori.
 But none of these buy Nietzsches.
 The way Kant justifies the existence of a prior is at best cyclical.
-In Nietzsches' view, the more pressing question to be answered is: why do we must believe an _a prior_ to be true.
-The belief in "Virtus Dormitiva" is a mere antidote to the overwhelming sensualism overflowing in German. {#11-dot-german-theologians-love-kant-using-a-means-and-his-synthetic-judgment-a-priori-dot-but-none-of-these-buy-nietzsches-dot-the-way-kant-justifies-the-existence-of-a-prior-is-at-best-cyclical-dot-in-nietzsches-view-the-more-pressing-question-to-be-answered-is-why-do-we-must-believe-an-a-prior-to-be-true-dot-the-belief-in-virtus-dormitiva-is-a-mere-antidote-to-the-overwhelming-sensualism-overflowing-in-german-dot}
+In Nietzsches' view, the more pressing question to be answered is: why do we must believe an _a prior_ to be true?
+The belief in "Virtus Dormitiva" is a mere antidote to the overwhelming sensualism overflowing in German. {#11-dot-german-theologians-love-kant-using-a-means-and-his-synthetic-judgment-a-priori-dot-but-none-of-these-buy-nietzsches-dot-the-way-kant-justifies-the-existence-of-a-prior-is-at-best-cyclical-dot-in-nietzsches-view-the-more-pressing-question-to-be-answered-is-why-do-we-must-believe-an-a-prior-to-be-true-the-belief-in-virtus-dormitiva-is-a-mere-antidote-to-the-overwhelming-sensualism-overflowing-in-german-dot}

 -   Summary: Kant was proud of having discovered a new faculty in man, the faculty of synthetic judgment a priori, and the development of German philosophy was due to his pride.
 However, his answer to his own question of how synthetic judgments a priori were possible, was unsatisfactory.
 This led to a period of exuberant discovery of new faculties, which eventually gave way to a more sober view.
 The influence of German philosophy was due in part to its ability to provide an antidote to the sensualism of the previous century.